grame-cncm/faustdoc/src/tutorials/julia.md

 ## Using the Faust.jl Julia package

 The Julia ecosystem contains over 4,000 packages that [are registered in the General registry](https://julialang.org/packages/).
 A Faust.lj package initially developed by [Cora Johnson-Roberson](https://corajr.com), has been [forked and extended here](https://github.com/sletz/Faust.jl).
-It allows to use the libfaust library and the Julias Faust backend.
+It allows to use the libfaust library and the Julia Faust backend.

 The [Visual Studio Code](https://code.visualstudio.com) application can be configurated with a [Julia extension](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia).
 It is a very convenient way to  edit, compile and test Julia + Faust code.